rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-The +inclusion+ helper has an option +:in+ that receives the set of values that will be accepted.
-The +:in+ option has an alias called +:within+ that you can use for the same purpose, if you'd like to.
-The previous example uses the +:message+ option to show how you can include the attribute's value.
+The `inclusion` helper has an option `:in` that receives the set of values that will be accepted.
+The `:in` option has an alias called `:within` that you can use for the same purpose, if you'd like to.
+The previous example uses the `:message` option to show how you can include the attribute's value.

 The default error message for this helper is "_is not included in the list_".

-### +length+
+### `length`

 This helper validates the length of the attributes' values.
 It provides a variety of options, so you can specify length constraints in different ways: